angristan/openvpn-install/README.md

 If the server is behind NAT, you can specify its endpoint with the `ENDPOINT` variable.
 If the endpoint is the public IP address which it is behind, you can use `ENDPOINT=$(curl -4 ifconfig.co)` (the script will default to this).
 The endpoint can be an IPv4 or a domain.

 Other variables can be set depending on your choice (encryption, compression).
-You can search for then in the `installQuestions()` function of the script.
+You can search for them in the `installQuestions()` function of the script.

 Password-protected clients are not supported by the headless installation method since user input is expected by Easy-RSA.